 Leaving the restroom my eyes cast forward down the long shiny corridor to the baggage claim where the kids have been waiting for Steven.
 And then I see him.
 I drink him in like water in the desert.

-He bends over to hug Haley, and Sydney throws herself over his back.
-Jeremy and Carly cluster around him and everyone is talking at once.
-I walk toward them, unnoticed.
-He looks up over the top of Haley’s head and our eyes meet.
+He bends over to hug Haley.
+Sydney throws herself over his back.
+Jeremy and Carly cluster around him.
+Everyone is talking at once and I walk toward them, unnoticed.
+My husband looks up over the top of Haley’s head and our eyes meet.
 I can’t help but smile as my feet lead me steadily to the arms I can feel around me before I get there.
+Weaving my way through the commotion, I come in closer and stand on my tiptoes.

 In that moment I love every chaotic, ecstatic, dynamic morsel that makes up our life and it is all wrapped up in this man, inextricably woven into our journey together.
 He’s my one and only.
 Eventually, we’ll make it to a tropical paradise or at least to St. Louis for a weekend, but for now, this is all I need.